WSU-kduncan/3120-cicd-Oluoma-Eziolise/README.md

 - Click create.
 Now, every time a new image is pushed to the specified repository on Dockerhub, it will send a message to the listener that will then trigger the hook to pull and restart the container.
 Need proof?
-Here is a link to a vidoe of my site getting updated automatically in real time:
+Here is a link to a video of my site getting updated in real time:
 VIDEO LINK: [My video](https://youtu.be/5xNVM8I8PSo)!
 (NOTE: The text that changes it at the bottom left of the site).